Return to youritmates.com home page

 Unless a separate written agreement says otherwise, approved providers are responsible for their own ABN, tax, insurance, licences, qualifications, checks, equipment, conduct and legal obligations.

 For providers, tutors, students, ambassadors or partners, we may collect and display approved public profile information such as display name, headline, bio, skills, strengths, service areas, campus area, badges, reviews, completed job examples, profile images, logos and public request links.
-Private contact details, verification documents, internal notes, safety reviews, risk flags, moderation decisions and payment/commission records are generally not displayed publicly unless we clearly state otherwise or you approve their display.
+Private contact details, verification documents, private notes, safety reviews, risk flags, moderation decisions and payment/commission records are generally not displayed publicly unless we clearly state otherwise or you approve their display.

 We may process uploaded images and media by checking file type, file size and dimensions; resizing or compressing files; changing filenames; storing metadata such as width, height and storage location; and rejecting unsafe or unsupported files.
 Images and media may be stored locally or with a third-party storage provider or content delivery provider, including cloud object storage, if enabled.